 After Roaccutane for 6 months.

 Roaccutane represents the most advanced treatment of acne and has revolutionised its treatment.
 The generic name of Roaccutane is Isotretinoin.
 The information below applies equally to Roaccutane and its generic equivalents Oratane, Acnetane and Acnetret.
+Reference to any one of them includes all the others.

 Indications for the use of Roaccutane